cloudforet-io/launchpad/README.md

 # SpaceONE launchpad
+The SpaceONE launchpad is a command line interface that allows you to easily install SpaceONE.

-This launchpad provides a standard configuration SpaceONE.
+## Install in standard configuration
+Basically, SpaceONE is a cloud native-based application.<br>
 As a result, the following resources are created.
 - Certificate managed by ACM
 - VPC & EKS